Capture of Columbia: Aftermath

 As the 18th dawned, Union commanders ascertained the extent of the damage.
 The fires had been limited mostly the business district, and few homes were burned.
 Those who had been made homeless were housed by the end of the day, given the ample supply of housing available after much of the town's citizens had fled as the Union Army approached.
 Howard also set about provisioning not only the army, but the citizens.
 The army was to requisition the food it needed, and then any excess requisitions were to be spread among the citizens who had lost their homes.
-Among the provisions for the citizens was a large quantity of salt, and 500 head of cattle, which had been herded into the green of the college.
-Mayor Goodwyn, on Howard's advice, suggested that destitute residents flee to the countryside for sustenance as soon as possible, as it would be some time before the town could rebuilt.
+Among the provisions for the citizens was a large quantity of salt, and 500 head of cattle, which were herded into the green of the college.
+Mayor Goodwyn, on Howard's advice, suggested that destitute residents flee to the countryside for sustenance as soon as possible, as it would be some time before the town could be rebuilt.

 In the morning, it also became apparent that Union troops had been responsible for a portion of the night's chaos.
 Not only that, but Gen. Howard was receiving reports that Union troops were still making threats to the locals.
 Gen. Howard responded by further increasing security, and the size of the garrison.
 The nature of the garrison also changed.
 Columbia was divided in half, with the northern part of the town put under command of Gen. Frank P. Blair, and the southern half under William B. Woods—though the actual logistics would be delegated to a provost marshal appointed by each general.
 Woods ordered a strict 5 pm curfew; Blair's actions are unrecorded, though probably similar to Woods.
 At any rate, the improved garrison ensured security, and peace was had.
 Looking towards the long-term security of Columbia, given that the army would be leaving soon and could not spare men to garrison the city, Howard also provided 100 rifles to the Mayor on the condition that they would not be used against the Union.